Javascript is not enabled.

 What happens if my COBRA coverage started before 65?

-If you become eligible for Medicare after you’ve signed up for COBRA, your COBRA benefits cease at age 65, no matter how many months of COBRA coverage you were offered.
 You’ll need to sign up for Medicare during your initial enrollment period, which begins three months before the month you turn 65 and ends three months after your birthday month.

 How does Medicare work with COBRA after age 65?

-You can delay signing up for Medicare only if you or your spouse is still working and you have health insurance from a current employer.
+You can delay signing up for Medicare without penalty only if you or your spouse is still working and have health insurance from a current employer.
 Even though COBRA is the same coverage as you had when working, it acts differently under Medicare rules because you or your spouse are no longer actively working in that job.

-If you postponed signing up for Medicare past 65 because you or your spouse was still working, you qualify for a special enrollment period to sign up for Medicare any time while working in that job and for up to eight months after you lose that coverage or the employment ends, whichever comes first.
+If you postponed signing up for Medicare past 65 because you or your spouse was still working, you qualify for a special enrollment period any time while working in that job and for up to eight months afterward.
 You should enroll in Medicare Part A and Part B before the end of that special enrollment period.
+If you don't, you may have to pay a late enrollment penalty and you may have to wait until the general enrollment period, Jan.
+1 to March 31, to sign up for Part B.

+You may also have coverage gaps.
 When you’re 65 or older and you and your spouse are no longer working, Medicare pays your health care claims first, and your other coverage — whether COBRA, a Medigap policy or retiree coverage — pays for expenses and services that Medicare doesn’t cover.
 The secondary coverage may pay for Medicare’s deductibles, copayments and other out-of-pocket costs.

 But if you don’t sign up for Medicare, the secondary coverage may not pay any claims.
 It’s important to sign up for Medicare before — or soon after — the employment ends so that you don’t end up with coverage gaps.